 March 16 — Disparity survey still underway, no timeline on mobile betting launch

-No concrete timeline for mobile and online betting came out of a SWARC meeting on March 16.
-The focus remains on the completion of a disparity survey before establishing a timeline.
+No concrete timeline for mobile and online betting came from a SWARC meeting on March 16.
+The focus remains on completing a disparity survey before establishing a timeline.

 The legislation that legalized sports betting in the Old Line State included a mandate that forced women- and minority-owned businesses to participate in the market.
 In response, SWARC tasked the law firm of Taft Stettinius & Hollister with completing a survey that highlights any barriers to entry those groups may face.

 “They’ve begun their work,” said Maryland Assistant Attorney General David Stamper.
 “The Department of Legislative Services, Lottery, and Taft are working to get the necessary information so they can move forward as quickly as possible.”

 Stamper didn’t provide any more information on the progress of the study.
 His comments don’t bode well for the best-case scenario September launch.

 March 16 — Bingo World approved to become state’s ninth retail sportsbook

 The SWARC voted unanimously in favor of giving the Brooklyn Park facility a sports betting license.
 The approval marks the completion of the third step of a four-step process in a sportsbook launch.